 The Risk Makers (Type Investigations and OneZero)

 Viral hate, election interference, and hacked accounts: Inside the tech industry’s decades-long failure to reckon with risk.

-Journalism Is Essential (Nieman Reports, Harvard Nieman Foundation)
+Journalism Is Essential (Nieman Reports, Harvard Nieman Foundation for Journalism)

 COVID-19 is threatening to extinguish local media — and fueling bold proposals to fund its long-term future.